-Effectiveness of vestibular rehabilitation for balance and dizziness improvements in people with multiple sclerosis: A systematic review and meta-analysis.
+Effectiveness of vestibular training for balance and dizziness rehabilitation in people with multiple sclerosis: A Systematic Review and Meta-Analysis

 Cortés Vega, María Dolores

 Casuso-Holgado, María Jesús